airbnb/okreplay/src/docs/index.md

 You don't want 3rd party downtime, network issues or resource constraints (such as the Twitter API's [rate limit][twitterratelimit]) to break your tests.
 Writing custom _stub_ web server code and configuring the application to connect to a different URI when under test is tedious and might not accurately simulate the real service.

-Betamax aims to solve these problems by intercepting HTTP connections initiated by your application and returning _recorded_ responses.
+Betamax aims to solve these problems by intercepting HTTP connections initiated by your application and replaying previously _recorded_ responses.

 The first time a test annotated with `@Betamax` is run any HTTP traffic is recorded to a _tape_ and subsequent test runs will play back the recorded HTTP response from the tape without actually connecting to the external server.